Yash-777/notebook/nodejs/writing-maintainable-node-express-applications.md

 # Be Idiomatic #

-The the start script (server.js) should call the required configuration scripts and start the server in around 100 lines, should be easy to read, and should rarely be modified
+Your application entry point (`server.js`) should call the required configuration scripts and start the server in around 100-200 lines.
+It should be easy to read, and should rarely be modified.

 http://stackoverflow.com/questions/11716421/difference-between-npm-start-node-app-js-when-starting-app